-The WMU College of Arts and Sciences recognized Ali Sami Alnaser with its 2017 Alumni Achievement Award in Physics.
-Alnaser received his Ph.D. in experimental atomic physics from WMU in 2002, under the supervision of Dr. John Tanis.
-After graduating from WMU, he worked for three years at Kansas State University as research associate and instructor in the Department of Physics.
-He then moved to the American University of Sharjah in the UAE, where he is a professor and head of the physics department.
+Dr. Ali Sami Alnaser (Ph.D.
+2002) worked for three years at Kansas State University as research associate and instructor in the Department of Physics before moving to the American University of Sharjah in the UAE, where he is professor and head of the physics department.
 His research interests are centered around probing and controlling atomic and molecular structure and dynamics in matter on the femtosecond (10-15 s) and attosecond (10-18 s) time scales.
 Over the past 15 years, the findings of his research have appeared in many top physics journals.
 He has published more than 60 peer reviewed articles, 70 conference papers and he received the Distinguished Arab Scholar Award from the State of Kuwait in 2011.

 Shortly after graduating with a B.S. in physics from WMU, Gamez won a highly competitive and prestigious National Science Foundation Graduate Research Fellowship, which covers three years of graduate school tuition and provides a generous stipend.